Piotroski F-Score in Japan: The Avoidance Signal Carries the Weight

 |---|---|---|---|---|

-The spread between high and low scores is +1.6 percentage points per year.
-That's modest over 32 years.
-But look at the "All value stocks" line: 7.7% CAGR, beating the Score 8-9 portfolio by 2.6%.
+The spread between high and low scores is +1.1 percentage points per year.
+Modest.
+But look at the "All value stocks" line: 9.9% CAGR, beating the Score 8-9 portfolio by 5.5%.

-This means high-scoring stocks didn't actually beat the value universe.
+This means high-scoring stocks didn't beat the value universe.
 The F-Score's value in Japan comes entirely from telling you what to avoid.
-But measured against the Nikkei 225, Score 8-9 outperformed the local market by +4.4% per year.
-That's genuine alpha vs the benchmark that matters for Japanese investors.
+But measured against the Nikkei 225, Score 8-9 still outperforms by +1.31% per year with a beta of 0.639 and a -47.9% max drawdown vs the Nikkei's -61.1%.
+Lower beta, smaller drawdown, modest excess return.

 Alpha decomposition

 The avoidance signal dominates.
-Score 0-2 stocks in Japan are the classic value traps: statistically cheap, fundamentally deteriorating.
+Score 0-2 stocks in Japan are classic value traps: statistically cheap, fundamentally deteriorating, with a -65.7% max drawdown.
 Filtering them out of any value screen would have saved substantial capital over three decades.

 Why avoidance matters more on JPX